 Building a successful youth volleyball club that contends for championships each year requires attracting top talent.
 To get the top players you need to market your club to put your name at top-of-mind for the elite athletes.

-Here are six tips to successfully market your team.
+Here are five tips to successfully market your team.

 If you have a website but you don’t feel it’s effectively bringing in prospects, then it’s time to enhance your site’s Search Engine Optimization (SEO).
 SEO determines how and where your website shows up in search engines, like Google.
 If your page isn’t listed on the first results page, the odds decrease that a prospective player will find your website.
 To boost where your site shows up, there are a few easy tactics to increase your SEO.